EricssonResearch/dnt/doc/dev/architecture.md

 Note that these two actions are not found in the configuration.
 A `mep-start` action is translated to an Injector, a `mep-stop` action is translated to a Receiver, and a `mip` action is translated to a Receiver and an Injector.
+Multiple OAM actions can reference the same *MaintenancePoint* state object, in this case they are considered to be the same OAM maintenance point.

-The *Sessions* registry keeps track of these messaging sessions, each active session is described with a *Request* structure.
+The *Sessions* registry keeps track of the OAM messaging sessions, each active session is described with a *Request* structure.

 The *OAM* module also has a hashmap that keeps track of the MaintenancePoint objects, but this is only used for enumeration, the owner of the MaintenancePoint objects is the OAM action.

+The MaintenancePoint objects can be associated with a PipelineObject to monitor and report its state, this association manifests in a reference held by the MaintenancePoint.
+When the AutoMIP option is enabled on a PipelineObject, the generated MIPs will be associated with that object.

 ## Packet processing